 10. Al Aachabin Food Market – Fes, Morocco

-Because Fes was the first Moroccan city to establish a Mellah (Jewish Quarter) the food today has influence like a melting pot of culture itself.
+Fes was the first Moroccan city to establish a Mellah (Jewish Quarter), and that legacy has turned the city’s cuisine into a true cultural melting pot.

-There are plenty of things to do in Fes, Morocco including day trips and tours just out of the city.
+There are plenty of things to do in Fes including day trips and tours out of the city.

 - Nejjarine Museum of Wooden Art and Crafts: Housed in a former 18th century Riad (accommodation), this museum focuses on traditional Moroccan woodwork crafts.